Diarrhoea, worsening abdominal pain.

 Old wedge compression fractures of T9, T10 and L1.
 Sclerotic lesion in T8.
 Bilateral pleural effusions.
 Right basal consolidation.

-Conclusion: Mural thickening and submucosal oedema of the entire colon in keeping with colitis, likely pseudomembranous given the clinical history.
+Conclusion: Mural thickening and submucosal edema of the entire colon in keeping with colitis, likely pseudomembranous given the clinical history.
 Small areas of hypoenhancing mucosa in the ascending colon raise the possibility of necrosis.
-Ischaemia may be contributing, however, the SMA is seen to opacify normally.
+Ischemia may be contributing, however, the SMA is seen to opacify normally.

 Clostridium difficile was positive in this patient in keeping with a diagnosis of pseudomembranous colitis.

-This is a common cause of antibiotic-associated diarrhoea, and increasingly encountered in sick hospitalised patients.
+This is a common cause of antibiotic-associated diarrhea, and increasingly encountered in sick hospitalized patients.
 If undiagnosed and untreated, it continues to have high mortality.
 It may be classified as a form of infectious colitis.

 Other causes of toxic megacolon and colitis include: